 There you go: not much to this thing, but I'm going to use the heck out of it all the same.

-If you're looking for one (or set of three), Amazon has a whole bunch of them from well-known accessory makers like Aukey, Goliath, and Unitek.
+If you're looking for one (or a set), Amazon has a whole bunch of them from well-known accessory makers like Anker, Aukey, Goliath, and Unitek.

 Do you think you'd have use for one of these adapters?
 Let us know in the comments!